securefederatedai/openfl/docs/source/workflow/running_the_federation.manual.rst

     See :ref:`install_package` for details.

-You can use the :download:`"Hello Federation" bash script <../tests/github/test_hello_federation.sh>` to quickly create a federation (an aggregator node and two collaborator nodes) for you to test the project pipeline.
+You can use the :download:`"Hello Federation" bash script <../tests/github/test_hello_federation.sh>` to quickly create a federation (an aggregator node and two collaborator nodes) to test the project pipeline.

 .. literalinclude:: ../tests/github/test_hello_federation.sh
   :language: bash